-Research grant proposals are reviewed by the charity's Director of Science and peer reviewers; grant decisions are made solely by the trustees.
+Research grant proposals are reviewed by the charity's Director of Science and other peer reviewers as needed; grant decisions are made solely by the trustees.
 Once grants are awarded, terms and conditions are agreed with the grant holder and host institution.
 The charity has a rigorous monitoring and reporting process in place, including review of full written quarterly progress reports and regular face to face presentations by grant holders to the trustees.
+From time-to-time other requests for quantum biology funding, such as outreach activities, are also considered and decided upon by the trustees.

 Elite competitor grant applications are initially reviewed by the charity's Programme Director and grant decisions are made solely by the trustees.
-Once grants are awarded grant holders are required to sign a grant acceptance form whereby they agree to the elite competitor grant guidelines.
-Grant holders submit written monthly updates and detailed quarterly reports which are reviewed by the Programme Director and trustees.
+Once grants are awarded grant holders are required to sign a grant acceptance form accepting the elite competitor grant guidelines.
+Grant holders submit written detailed quarterly reports which are reviewed by the Programme Director and trustees.